Google Stadia: Launch and studio expansions (2018–2020)

 Project Stream was Google's first announced sign of interest in video gaming products.
 The company had previously been rumored as working on a service called Project Yeti since at least 2016.
 Google had also hired gaming industry executive Phil Harrison and was seen recruiting developers during industry events in 2018.
 Project Stream's main differentiator from past services, such as OnLive, GeForce Now, and PlayStation Now, was its ability to run in any desktop Chrome browser, so no additional software needed to be installed.
 The service used AMD Radeon graphics hardware.
 Internally, the service was developed around 2016's Doom to show that the proof-of-concept worked in realistic settings across the public internet.

 Google announced the service in October 2018 and, soon after, opened invitations to beta testers with access to Assassin's Creed Odyssey.
 Players could apply for access and those who met an Internet speed minimum could run the game in their Chrome browsers.
-Those who participated received a free copy of the game when the beta expired.
+Those who participated received a free copy of the game on Ubisoft Connect when the beta expired.
 Stadia was formally announced during Google's keynote address at the 2019 Game Developers Conference in March 2019.

 Alongside Stadia, Google established the Stadia Games and Entertainment division in March 2019, with industry veteran Jade Raymond as its head.
 This division focused on internal development of games specifically for Stadia.
 The first studio was established in Montreal on October 24, 2019.
 In December 2019, the Stadia Games and Entertainment division acquired Typhoon Studios to develop additional content for the platform.
 A second Stadia studio, located in Playa Vista, Los Angeles, was opened in March 2020, led by former Santa Monica Studio head Shannon Studstill.